psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 __Contribution__: links to / transcripts of interesting historical newspaper articles (BNA is searchable but the text transripts are often corrupted, which also hinders search indexing, etc.)

-*The Isle of Wight History Centre provides quite a [rich source](https://www.iwhistory.org.uk/) of Island related hostory resources.*
+*The Isle of Wight History Centre provides quite a [rich source](https://www.iwhistory.org.uk/) of Island related history resources.
+Might this project provide and populate an additional resource area on that site (scroll down on the home page to see they how they categorise things)?*

 The above contributions can provide a starting point for story discovery / research, as well as identifying stories than can act as triggers for learning more about those stories.
 They surface resources that already exist and make them more visible, more accessible, more usable.